5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Bridging_the_gap.md

 ## What is this gap you are yapping about?

 Since the virtualization technology cannot be utilized prior to Big Sur 11.3, installing older versions of macOS requires another approach.
-So between macOS High Sierra (which a lot of macOS can use) and Big Sur there's a macOS comaptibility gap of two OSes that cannot be installed easily, for example:
+So between macOS High Sierra and Big Sur, there's a macOS comaptibility gap of two OSes that cannot be installed easily, namely:

 - macOS Mojave (last macOS with 32 bit Intel support).
 Owners of a real Mac can use [Mojave Patcher](https://dosdude1.com/mojave/) to install it.
-- macOS Catalina (slimemst macOS since it only contains 64 bit Intel code).
+- macOS Catalina (slimmest macOS since it only contains 64 bit Intel code).
 Owners of a real Mac can use [Catalina Patcher](https://dosdude1.com/catalina/) to install it.

 ## Bridging the Gap
 The following Settings need to be changed in your `config.plist` to install macOS prio to Big Sur 11.3.
 This mainly concerns SMBIOS, SIP and APFS driver settings: